SushantBhandari04/Cohort-3.0/Week8/8.1 - Backend of course selling app/README.md

 - Add a database (mongodb), use dotenv to store the database connection string
 - Define the schema for User, Admin, Course, Purchase
 - Complete the routes for user login, signup, purchase a course, see course

+## Good to haves
+- Use cookies instead of JWT for auth
+- Add a rate limiting middleware
+- Frontend in ejs (low priority)
+- Frontend in React